10 Tips for a Successful Cooking Class

-Cooking classes are a powerful place for learning because food is something we can all relate to, be excited about, and apply in our lives.
-Cooking classes are also hands-on and tasty!
-After spending the last year and a half teaching cooking classes to kids and adults, I’ve learned many lessons (some the hard way) for making cooking classes fun and educational, tasty and healthy, effective and timely.
+After spending the last year and a half teaching cooking classes to kids and adults, I’ve learned many lessons (some the hard way) for making your cooking class fun and educational, tasty and nourishing, effective and timely.

 2. Recipes in a cooking class will take more time than when you make it yourself.
 Teaching cooking lessons to beginners means adding extra time for demos, practicing skills, and lots of questions.
-Also, it takes thirty 2nd graders longer than you would expect to wash their hands!
+Also, it takes 30 second-graders longer than you would expect to wash their hands!

 4. Choose recipes that allow for as much hands-on prep as possible.
 Smoothies are great, but I only have one blender and 30 students.
 But if I let each student make a parfait, each student gets to do every part.
 With my high school students, making gnocchi meant each student got a small piece of dough to knead and shape.

 5. Focus on one or two new skills each class.
 Focusing on fewer skills allows for beginners to master those skills instead of being overwhelmed.
 Before we start making a recipe, I identify the 1-2 new skills we’re focusing on by writing them on the board and doing a short demo or lesson on those skills.

 6. Go over safety and food safety each class.
 Don’t assume students know how to hold a knife or how important it is to wash their hands or not double dip spoons.
 Taking a few minutes every class to review important safety lessons will ensure students use supplies safety and prevent spreading harmful germs.

 7. Everything can be a teaching moment.
 You might accidentally burn all the pine nuts you needed for a squash recipe.
 But if you do it all with a smile, you’ll show your students that making mistakes while cooking is normal and part of the learning process.